Joint distribution of primes in multiple short intervals: Main results

 where $\mathcal{N}(\boldsymbol{0}, \mathcal{C})$ is an $r$-dimensional Gaussian random variable with mean $\boldsymbol{0}$ and covariance matrix $\mathcal{C}.$ \end{theorem}

-As mentioned after Proposition \ref{thm:cov}, the (negative) correlation between primes in two intervals is asymptotically inversely proportional to their gap.
-Therefore, informally speaking, weighted prime counts in multiple short intervals resemble jointly normally distributed point charges.
+As mentioned after Proposition~\ref{thm:cov}, the correlation between primes in two disjoint short intervals is asymptotically inversely proportional to their separation, and is negative.
+Therefore, informally speaking, the weighted prime counts in multiple short intervals resemble jointly normal point charges.